dhiraj-01/CP/Learn/oop c++.md

 Consider the stadium of common wealth games.
 Single stadium but it perform multiple task like swimming, lawn tennis etc.

-If a girl is married and mother of 2 children doing teaching job then  she is a women first ,, teacher in a school when she is in school,,wife of someone at home,, mother of her children,, and obvious daughter of someone & may be girl friend of someone (just kidding) means a woman plays diffent roles at different times dats the polymorphism (many forms).
+If a girl is married and mother of 2 children doing teaching job then  she is a women first, teacher in a school when she is in school, wife of someone at home, mother of her children, and obvious daughter of someone & may be girl friend of someone (just kidding) means a woman plays diffent roles at different times dats the polymorphism (many forms).
 ```